murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ### Your Turn
-When your side has its turn, you can declare whether you want to move and specify if you want to take an action.
-You move either **before** or **after** your action, you can't split it up around your action.
+When your side has its turn, you can declare to Move and an Action.
+If you Move, you move either **before** or **after** your Action, you can't split it up around your action.

-Switching one *At Hand* and *Body* item around doesn't count as an action and can be done freely at any point.
+Switching one *At Hand* and *Body* item around doesn't count as an action and can be done freely at any point during your turn.

+If you Move, you can shift your relative distance to others by one step.
+In terms of absolute distance, a Move allows you to move around 40 feet.

 Actions include:
 - Making an attack and/or performing a Gambit